Team Handball is a very minor sport in the US and many other countries. This low profile can be expressed in several ways to include:

 – Almost zero name recognition (people don’t even know the sport exists)

 Well meaning observers of Team Handball, often upon seeing the sport for the first time, are perplexed.
 They think, “What a great sport!
 Why haven’t I heard about this sport before?
 Why is the US so uncompetitive against the top teams?
-You know, if Team Handball simply copied what was done for
+You know, if Team Handball simply copied what was done for <insert sport here>, then Team Handball in the US would also be popular and competitive.”

 These well meaning analogies however are often plagued with problems.
 So herewith is my analysis of “What’s wrong with your analogy.”